natmaurice/yacclab/README.md

 - <b>Granularity tests:</b> <p align="justify"> evaluates an algorithm varying density (from 1% to 100%, using a 1% step) and pixels granularity, but not images resolution.
 The output results display the average execution time over images with the same density and granularity.</p>

-<a name="blocksize_test"></a>
-- <b>Blocksize tests:</b> <p align="justify"> this test, which only makes sense for CUDA algorithms, is aimed at finding the best block size for each kernel with grid search parameter optimization.
-The range of values for each block axis can be specified in the configuration file.
-Given a set of CUDA algorithms, the blocksize test reports execution times of each kernel on one or multiple datasets, repeating the measurement for every different block size.
-Results are presented in a csv file.
-For every kernel, dataset and block size, the total execution time in ms is reported.</p>

 ## Examples of YACCLAB Output Results

 <table>